dan-the-dev/laravel-typescript-transformer-api/README.md

 # Extension of `spatie/laravel-typescript-transformer` with improvements to work with API Requests and Responses

-This package is an extension of `spatie/laravel-typescript-transformer` that offers a Collector and some Traits you can use to build objects or data classes that describe your Request and Response for your Laravel APIs that will be automatically translate through `spatie/laravel-typescript-transformer` command `php artisan typescript:transform`.
+This package is an extension of `spatie/laravel-typescript-transformer` that offers a Collector that can be used with `spatie/laravel-typescript-transformer` via the command `php artisan typescript:transform`; the RequestCollector imports all classes that extends Illuminate\Http\Request or Illuminate\Foundation\Http\FormRequest and transform them into Typescript type.

 You can install the package via composer: